dbt-labs/docs.getdbt.com/docs/introduction/what-is-dbt.md

 2. [Set up a profile](doc:configure-your-profile) to connect to your data warehouse
 3. Build your dbt project in a code editor, like Atom or VSCode
-4. Execute commands using your terminal [block:callout]
+4. Execute commands using your terminal
-{
-  "type": "info",
-  "body": "If you’re developing your dbt project locally, we recommend checking out [this article](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243) to understand how we set up our computers.", "title": "Developing locally?"
+> If you’re developing your dbt project locally, we recommend checking out [this article](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243) to understand how we set up our computers.
-}
-[/block]

 ## What makes dbt so powerful?
 As a dbt user, your main focus will be on writing models (i.e. select queries) that reflect core business logic – there’s no need to write boilerplate code to create tables and views, or to define the order of execution of your models.
 Instead, dbt handles turning these models into objects in your warehouse for you.

 **dbt handles boilerplate code to materialize queries as relations.**
-For each model you create, you can easily configure a <<glossary:materialization>>.
+For each model you create, you can easily configure a materialization.

 A materialization represents a build strategy for your select query – the code behind a materialization is robust, boilerplate SQL that wraps your select query in a statement to create a new, or update an existing, relation.